MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/cc-oc-admin-csh-deprecation.md

+> [!IMPORTANT]
+> With the release of the Customer Service admin center that consolidates admin experiences across the Customer Service suite, we announce the deprecation and end of support of the following admin experiences by April 2023.
+>
+> - Service Management area in Customer Service hub
+> - Omnichannel admin center
+> - App profile manager: It will no longer be supported and will be removed by April 2023.
-> [!Important]
+>
-> Starting October, 2022, the Service Management area in Customer Service Hub, Omnichannel admin center, and app profile manager apps are deprecated.
-We recommend that you use the Customer Service admin center app to configure the latest features, such as unified routing, voice channel, and agent experience profiles.
-More information: [Deprecated admin apps in Customer Service](../customer-service/deprecations-customer-service.md#some-admin-apps-are-deprecated).
+> We recommend that you start using the Customer Service admin center app to perform tasks like manage cases, and configure unified routing, voice channel, and agent experience profiles.